DataHighway-DHX/open-polkadot-js-library/block-delay/README.md

 * Switch to a version of Node.js >14

 * Replace `<CHAIN>` below with the chain to connect to (i.e. `local` (for "Development" or "Local", `brickable`, `harbour`, or `westlake`). e.g. `node index.js "westlake"`

 ```
 yarn
 node index.js "<CHAIN>"
 ```

+* Replace contents of ./custom_types.json with the custom types for the blockchain used.
+See https://polkadot.js.org/docs/api/start/types.extend#extension

 * View data that is generated in subdirectory /data.
 The filename generated contains the chain it connected to and the date the data was produced.